DeveloppeurPascal/ExeBulkSigning/README.md

 * [DeveloppeurPascal/AboutDialog-Delphi-Component](https://github.com/DeveloppeurPascal/AboutDialog-Delphi-Component) must be installed in the ./lib-externes/AboutDialog-Delphi-Component subfolder.
 * [DeveloppeurPascal/Delphi-FMXExtend-Library](https://github.com/DeveloppeurPascal/Delphi-FMXExtend-Library) must be installed in the ./lib-externes/Delphi-FMXExtend-Library subfolder.
 * [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) must be installed in the ./lib-externes/librairies subfolder.
+* [DeveloppeurPascal/Socket-Messaging-Library](https://github.com/DeveloppeurPascal/Socket-Messaging-Library) must be installed in the ./lib-externes/Socket-Messaging-Library subfolder.

 ## License to use this code repository and its contents